aeonSolutions/AeonLabs-HomeAutomation-110-220V-AC-Smart-Power-Outlet-Socket-LK-EU01/README.md

 ### Sponsors
- Liked any of my PCB KiCad Designs?
+ Did you like any of my PCB KiCad Designs?
 Help and Support my open work by becoming a GitHub sponsor.
 Starts with only $1 / 1€.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">